cherisek27/Node.js-MySQL/README.md

 # Bamazon

-Amazon storefront with MySQL skills.
+An Amazon storefront with mastering of MySQL skills.
 ---

 ## Licensing Information: READ LICENSE